 - Bring 2 cups of water along with 1 teaspoon of salt to a boil.
 Add the tofu and cook for 1 minute.
 Gently tip the tofu into a colander and drain well.

-- Whisk the low-sodium chicken broth and potato starch together, and set them aside while you prepare all the other ingredients.
+- Whisk the low-sodium chicken broth, potato starch, and sesame oil together, and set them aside while you prepare all the other ingredients.